 The CyberCorps® Scholarship for Service (SFS) program gives students scholarship funds in exchange for service in the federal government for a period equivalent to the length of their scholarship, typically two years.
 As a result of the SFS program, federal agencies are able to select from a highly qualified pool of student applicants for internships and permanent positions.
 The SFS program is funded by the National Science Foundation (NSF) and co-sponsored by the Department of Homeland Security (DHS).

-Dena Haritos Tsamitis, director of the Information Networking Institute (INI) and CyLab's founding director of education, training, and outreach, is the principal investigator of the SFS program at Carnegie Mellon, which offers two programs that meet SFS criteria: The INI's M.S. in Information Security (MSIS) and the Heinz College's M.S. in Information Security Policy and Management (MSISPM).
+Dena Haritos Tsamitis, Barbara Lazarus Professor in Information Networking, director of the Information Networking Institute (INI) and CyLab's founding director of education, training, and outreach, is the principal investigator of the SFS program at Carnegie Mellon.

 Award & stipend

 Students are funded for up to two years during the final years of their program.
 The student must then serve at a Federal agency in a covered position.
 A student must serve for a period equivalent to the length of the scholarship.
-If the student is funded for two academic years, they must serve federal, state, local, tribal or territorial government or a Federally Funded Research and Development Center (FFRDC) for two calendar years.
+If the student is funded for two academic years, they must serve at an approved federal, state, local, tribal or territorial government agency for two calendar years.